acmarkes/flexible-jekyll/_posts/2024-02-12-causal-intro.markdown

 In the next part of this series, we will delve into the mathematical nitty-gritty of these concepts.
 Stay tuned.

-###### Sources:
+##### Sources:

-Pearl, J., Glymour, M., Jewell, N. (2019) Causal Inference in Statistics: A Primer.
-John Wiley & Sons
+Pearl, J., Glymour, M., Jewell, N. (2019) "Causal Inference in Statistics: A Primer". *John Wiley & Sons*

 Molak, A. (2023).
-Causal Inference and Discovery in Python.
-Packt Publishing.
+"Causal Inference and Discovery in Python". *Packt Publishing*.

 Holland, P. (1986).
-Statistics and Causal Inference.
-Journal of the American Statistical Association, Vol. 81, No. 396 (Dec., 1986), pp. 945-960.
-American Statistical Association.
+"Statistics and Causal Inference".
+Journal of the American Statistical Association, Vol. 81, No. 396 (Dec., 1986), pp. 945-960. *American Statistical Association*.

+Rubin, D. (1974).
+“Estimating Causal Effects of Treatments in Randominzed and Nonrandomized Studies.” _Journal of Educational Psychology_ Vol. 66 pp.688–701.